mdsol-share/crichton/doc/transition_descriptors.md

     * `rt` - The return type, as an absolute or relative URI to an ALPS profile: REQUIRED.

 ## Example
-The following example highlights a few parts of the [Example Resource Descriptor Document][] Sections associated with transition descriptors and any related data descriptors.
+The following example highlights a few parts of the [Example API Descriptor Document][] Sections associated with transition descriptors and any related data descriptors.
 In-line comments are expounded in the structure and some material is removed for simplicity (indicated by # ...).